wp-plugins/front-end-pm/readme.txt

 1. Upload "front-end-pm" to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Create a new page.
-1. Paste following code under the HTML tab of the page editor [front-end-pm]
+1. Paste code [front-end-pm] under the HTML tab of the page editor.
 1. Publish the page.

 Or you can create page for Front End PM by one click.
-Go to  **Front End PM>Instruction** give a Title(required) for Front End PM page and Slug(optional) then click “Create Page”.
+Go to **Front End PM>Instruction** give a Title(required) for Front End PM page and Slug(optional) then click "Create Page".
 It will automatically create a page for your Message.
 If you keep Slug field blank, slug of page will be automatically created based on your given title.

+For more instruction please visit [Front End PM](http://www.banglardokan.com/blog/recent/project/front-end-pm-2215/)

 == Frequently Asked Questions ==
 = Can i use this plugin to my language? =